silverstripe/developer-docs/en/02_Developer_Guides/01_Templates/01_Syntax.md

 <% end_if %>
 ```

-[notice]
+> [!WARNING]
-When inside template tags variables should have a '$' prefix, and literals should have quotes.
+> When inside template tags variables should have a '$' prefix, and literals should have quotes.
-[/notice]

 Conditionals can also provide the `else` case.